Ryhor-Karnatsevich/Python-Stocks-Dataset-Analysis/README.md

 ---
 ### Data Wrangling
+The original dataset consisted of multiple text files, each representing a single stock ticker.
-Original dataset consists of multiple individual text files per ticker.
-Data was aggregated into a single unified CSV table for comprehensive analysis.
+All files were aggregated into one unified CSV table to enable large-scale analysis across all stocks.

 ## SQL